arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 of a [Cluster](../../Scalability/Cluster/README.md) setup.

-The upgrade procedure of the _Starter_ described in this _Section_ can be used to upgrade to a new hotfix, or to perform an upgrade of a new minor version of ArangoDB.
+The upgrade procedure of the _Starter_ described in this _Section_ can be used to upgrade to a new hotfix, or to perform an upgrade to a new minor version of ArangoDB.

-**Important:** rolling upgrades of the Cluster from 3.2 to 3.3 are only supported from versions 3.2.15 and 3.3.9.
+**Important:** rolling upgrades of Cluster setups from 3.2 to 3.3 are only supported from versions 3.2.15 and 3.3.9.

 Upgrade Procedure